List of The Neverending Story characters: The Southern Oracle

 Once past, Atreyu learns the reason why the Childlike Empress is ill and what he must find in order to restore her health.
 Uyulala is then quiet and the Southern Oracle with its three gates is silently destroyed by the Nothing.
 Passing through the first two gates causes Atreyu to first lose all fear, and then all memory of himself.
 This allows him to open the No-Key Gate, where Bastian's voice keeps Atreyu from wandering.

 The film version of the Southern Oracle shares the generalities, but the first gate judges whether the person attempting to pass through it "feels his own worth"; if the person is doubtful of its ability to pass through safely, the two Sphinxes incinerate the visitor.
-The second gate is a mirror-like the novel's description, located in a snowy wilderness and there is ultimately no third gate.
+The second gate is a mirror-like, located in a snowy wilderness and there is ultimately no third gate.
 The Oracle itself is ultimately two blue glowing Sphinxes like the yellow sphinxes at the first gate and speaks in prose.
 As with the novel, the Oracle crumbles and dies after revealing the cure for the Childlike Empress' condition.

 In Tales from the Neverending Story, a hero must pass through the Riddle Gate, which tests his confidence in himself.
 He must then answer a riddle and pass through a mirror that displays the necessary thing he needs.
 In the case of Atreyu, he lands in a library owned by the wizard nicknamed "the Curiosity" who teaches him to read.
 Thereafter, he passes through a glass door on which the name Uyulala is inscribed, to find the Oracle much as she is described in the novel.
-In The Neverending Story cartoon series, the Southern Oracle is depicted as two sphinxes facing each other and are voiced by Ellen Ray Hennessy.
+In the series, Uyulala is voiced by Jane Wheeler.
+In The Neverending Story cartoon series, the Southern Oracle is depicted as two sphinxes facing each other and are voiced by Ellen-Ray Hennessy.